Adaptive Mix for Semi-Supervised Medical Image Segmentation: Method

 \subsection{Adaptive Mix Framework}

-As illustrated in Fig. \ref{fig:adamix_framework}, the AdaMix framework includes two components: 1) the AdaMix algorithm for generating perturbed examples, and a semi-supervised learning scheme for conducting supervision on both labeled and unlabeled images.
-According to the manners of strong-weak pseudo supervision \citep{sohn2020fixmatch}, semi-supervised learning can be realized through three paradigms: 1) self-training, 2) mean-teacher, and 3) co-training, in which FixMatch \citep{sohn2020fixmatch}, Mean-Teacher \citep{tarvainen2017mean}, and CPS \citep{chen2021semi} are the corresponding representation frameworks, respectively.
+As illustrated in Fig.~\ref{fig:adamix_framework}, the AdaMix framework includes two components: 1) the AdaMix algorithm for generating perturbed examples and 2) a semi-supervised learning scheme for conducting supervision on both labeled and unlabeled images.
+According to the approach of strong-weak pseudo supervision~\citep{sohn2020fixmatch}, semi-supervised learning can be realized through three paradigms: 1) self-training, 2) mean-teacher, and 3) co-training, in which FixMatch~\citep{sohn2020fixmatch}, Mean-Teacher~\citep{tarvainen2017mean}, and CPS~\citep{chen2021semi} are the corresponding representative frameworks, respectively.

 Formally, these paradigms can be formulated as follows.
-Given $(x^l_i, y^l_i) \in \mathcal{D^L}$, $x^u_j \in \mathcal{D^U}$ and its corresponding pseudo label $\tilde{y}^u_j$ with the confidence map $\tilde{p}^u_j$, the semi-supervised learning objective can be defined as:
+Given $(x^l_i, y^l_i) \in \mathcal{D}^L$, $x^u_j \in \mathcal{D}^U$ and its corresponding pseudo label $\bar{y}^u_j$ with the confidence map $\bar{p}^u_j$, the semi-supervised learning objective can be defined as:

-where the first and second terms denote the supervised loss $\mathcal{L}_s$ and the unsupervised loss $\mathcal{L}_u$, respectively. $\mathcal{L}_{seg}(\cdot, \cdot)$ is an image segmentation criterion, $f(\cdot, \theta)$ denotes a segmentation model with learnable parameters $\theta$, $\tau$ refers to a confidence threshold above which a pixel-level pseudo-label is retained for pseudo supervision. $\Gamma(\cdot)$ represents a strong perturbation/augmentation, which is the key to the efficacy of consistency regularization.
+where the first and second terms denote the supervised loss $\mathcal{L}_s$ and the unsupervised loss $\mathcal{L}_u$, respectively. $\mathcal{L}_{seg}(\cdot, \cdot)$ is an image segmentation criterion, $f(\cdot, \theta)$ denotes a segmentation model with learnable parameters $\theta$, and $\tau$ refers to a confidence threshold above which a pixel-level pseudo label is retained for pseudo supervision. $\Gamma(\cdot)$ represents a strong perturbation/augmentation, which is the key to the efficacy of consistency regularization.